penguintech01/penguintech01.github.io/_posts/2017-05-29-padding-oracle-attack.md

 Encryption and decryption work with Block Ciphers in their core.
 Imagine the Block Ciphers as black boxes, that get as an input a fixed length key, a fixed length block of plaintext/ciphertext and they spit out the corresponding block of ciphertext/plaintext.
 Since these blackboxes have a fixed length input, we need to somehow combine them, so we can enable the encryption/decryption of arbitrary sized inputs.
-This is what Block Cipher Modes are about with CBC being the most popular among them.
+This is what Block Cipher Modes are about, with CBC being the most popular among them.

 When encrypting a plaintext with a block cipher in CBC mode, then the plaintext input of each block is XOR'ed with the ciphertext output of the previous block cipher.
 That way the slightest change in the plaintext input, will affect all the following blocks of its block, apart from the block itself.
-In the case of the first block, then a random block (per plaintext encryption) called Initialization Vector is used to XOR the plaintext of the first block before it's encrypted.
+In the case of the first block, then a random block (per encryption) called Initialization Vector is used to XOR the plaintext of the first block before it's encrypted.

 Here's a visualization of the process: